Skip to main content

 How do I enable my identity provider?

 Enabling your existing identity provider (IDM) is simple.
 Once you’re on the Dropbox app integrations page, under the For IT admins filter, select Identity & Access Management.
 This will show you a number of identity management providers that are already connected with Dropbox.
-Select your provider and follow the instructions to integrate it with your company’s Dropbox business account.
+Select your provider and follow the instructions to integrate it with your company’s Dropbox team account.

 If your IDM provider is not listed, you may be able to develop a custom solution if your IDM provider has an open API.